 Among the competences provided:

 - Skills to collect, process, and extract value from large and diverse data sets

 - Capacity to work with different computing tools in order to address complex problems

-- Imagination to understand, visualize and communicate findings to non-data scientists
+- Capability to understand, visualize, and communicate findings to the top management

 Learning methods and key courses